Valink16/primer/README.md

 # primer
-simply finds prime numbers and does other mathematics things
+simply finds prime numbers and does other mathematic things